For your Home

 Login or register for the customer portal

 Western Exterminator bee Technicians can tell the difference between Africanized bees and European honey bees.
-If you have a bee problem on your property, contact us today!
+If you have a bee problem on your property, contact us today

 Africanized honey bees are flying insects related to the standard honey bee you may be more familiar with.
-Africanized honey bees are the actual official name to the infamous "killer bees" which is how they were often referred to before they arrived in the U.S. and started making their hives here, too.
+Africanized honey bees are the actual official name for the infamous "killer bees" which is how they were often referred to before they arrived in the U.S. and started making their hives here, too.

 These bees have an origin story that sounds like something out of a Hollywood monster movie.
 In the 1950s, a scientist named Warwick Kerr interbred European honey bees with bees from southern Africa in his lab in Brazil.
 The intent was to create a species of bee that would produce more honey and be more adapted to tropical climates.
 The end result was the Africanized honey bee, a species that not only was hardier but also much more aggressive to humans and other species of bee.